DiogoFerreira7/GPT3/README.md

 - Loss and gradients would have to be averaged across all processes, we can make our master / main process do the printing and logging information.
 - Logging would also have to take into account the number of GPUs processing especially in the tokens/second calculation.

-Once pre trained it would be quite interesting to further take the model through fine-tuning stages that would allow it to interact in a conversational manner and being able to use RLHF.
+2. Once pre trained it would be quite interesting to further take the model through fine-tuning stages that would allow it to interact in a conversational manner and being able to use RLHF.
 [OpenAI guidance is here](https://platform.openai.com/docs/guides/fine-tuning)

+3. Consider using batch size scheduling like as used by the paper, potentially done by reinitialising the dataloader

 <hr>